How Long Do You Have to Go to the Doctor After a Slip and Fall?

 Common fall injuries can cause chronic pain.
 Persistent or increasing pain indicates you should see a doctor.

-Related: Personal Injury Claims in Tampa, Florida
+Related: Personal Injury Claims in Tampa, Florida.

-When to Go to the Doctor
+When To Go to the Doctor

 Changes from your baseline can indicate serious health issues.
 Symptoms of common fall injuries or changes from your baseline are reasons to see a doctor.
 For example, running a fever is a symptom of TBIs.
 Running a fever a few days after your accident could indicate you have a fracture that’s caused an infection.
 You must heed any symptoms or changes from your baseline and see a doctor.

-When to See a Lawyer
+When To See a Lawyer

 You may have bills for medical tests, physical therapy, occupational therapy, and counseling.
 Your slip-and-fall attorney will fight for you to receive compensation for your medical bills, and you won’t pay any legal fees until your lawyer wins your case.